M-Schrapel/Public-AR-Booksearch/README.md

 - **Dataset**: [Download the dataset](https://drive.google.com/file/d/1ORzsnQ9cH193VQWvrV8S2hC-qPxRQSvA/view?usp=sharing)
 - **Application**: In folder ``android_application`` you find the Android application that was created by Thilo Schulz during his Master's thesis.
 The app is optimized for use with a Samsung Galaxy S9 smartphone.

+The dataset and repository is licensed under MIT licsense

 ## Citation
-If you use our app or dataset in your projects, please use the following BibTeX citation:
+If you use our app and/or dataset in your projects, please use the following BibTeX citation:
 ```
 @inproceedings{Schrapel:2020:Bookcases,
   title = {Augmenting Public Bookcases to Support Book Sharing},